 The School of Nursing Human Subjects Committee meets once a month and continues throughout the year.
-In order for the committee to have adequate time to review your proposal before the meeting, you are requested to submit your proposal ACCOMPANIED BY THE SUB-COMMITTEE ON HUMAN SUBJECTS APPLICATION FORM AND A COPY OF THE COMMITTEE SIGNATURES FORM FOR NURS 299 (if thesis) OR NURS 298 (if project) Or Appropriate DNP forms electronically via email to the IRB subcommittee chair 2 weeks prior to the committee meeting.
+For the committee to have adequate time to review your proposal before the meeting, you are requested to submit your proposal ACCOMPANIED BY THE SUB-COMMITTEE ON HUMAN SUBJECTS APPLICATION FORM AND A COPY OF THE COMMITTEE SIGNATURES FORM FOR NURS 299 (if thesis) OR NURS 298 (if project) Or appropriate forms electronically in Kuali two weeks prior to the committee meeting.
 If the deadline for submission of proposal is missed, the proposal will be considered at the meeting the following month.
-Dates for submission and Committee meetings are posted on Canvas and outside the Nursing office for each semester.
+Dates for submission and Committee meetings are posted in the MSN Canvas and outside the Graduate Coordinator's office for each semester.